Hello. Nice to meet you.

 That cycle isn’t a personal failure.

-It’s a systems problem—and a curiosity problem.
+It’s a systems problem—and an agency problem.

 The result isn’t doing more.